 For example, a dual occupancy development will usually involve the demolition of a single dwelling to construct two new dwellings.
 In this scenario the development will have a credit of an existing dwelling and will be required to pay a contribution only on the additional new dwelling.

-Similarly for non-residential uses 'worker' credits would be determined for existing development on the site in accordance with the worker density rates provided in Table 6 of this Plan.
-Worker credits will only be provided for development that existed at the commencement of this Plan.
+Similarly for non-residential uses 'worker' credits would be determined for existing development on the site in accordance with the worker density rates provided in

-34 In accordance with Part 7, Division 7.1, Subdivision 2 of the Act.
+39 In accordance with Part 7, Division 7.1, Subdivision 2 of the Act.